dfinity/portal/docs/samples/t-ecdsa-sample.md

 ## Deploying the canister on IC mainnet

+To deploy this canister the IC mainnet, one needs to do two things:

+1. Acquire cycles (equivalent of "gas" in other blockchains).
+This is necessary for all canisters.
+2. Update the sample source code to have the right key.
+This is unique to this canister.

+### Acquire cycles to deploy

+Deploying to the Internet Computer requires [cycles](../developer-docs/setup/cycles).
+You can get free cycles from the [Cycles Faucet](/developer-docs/setup/cycles/cycles-faucet.md).

+### Update source code with the right key

 To deploy the sample code, the canister needs the right key for the right environment.
 Specifically, one needs to replace the value of the `key_id` in the `src/ecdsa_example_motoko/main.mo` file of the sample code.
 Before deploying to mainnet, one should modify the code to use the right name of the `key_id`.